Accessibility statement for Anglia Ruskin University

 PDF documents that are not fully accessible to screen reader software are:

-We’re always looking to improve the accessibility of this website.
+We’re always looking to improve the accessibility of these websites.
 If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact: [email protected].

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

-Anglia Ruskin University is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+Anglia Ruskin University is committed to making these websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 The content listed below is non-accessible for the following reasons.